 The Folk Music Centre

-The Folk Music Centre is located in Siglufjörður’s oldest house, the Madame House.
+Located in Siglufjörður’s oldest house, the Madame House.

-The Centre presents Icelandic folk music in an accessible and entertaining manner through video recordings of people old and young, from all parts of Iceland, singing, chanting and playing traditional instruments.
+The Centre presents Icelandic folk music in an accessible and entertaining manner through video recordings of people old and young, from all parts of Iceland, singing, chanting, and playing traditional instruments.

 Visitors can take a crack at playing reproductions of an Icelandic fiddle and a langspil (a kind of bowed dulcimer), or just listen to the music while having coffee.